 2.4 Transfer Documents.
-Between the date hereof and the Commencement Date, each ENA and Calpine shall execute and delivery the Transfer Documents and take all other actions required by PGT or the terms of the tariffs applicable to the Assigned Capacity in order to transfer and permanently release the Assigned Capacity from ENA to Calpine effective on the Commencement Date.
+Between the date hereof and the Commencement Date, each of ENA and Calpine shall execute and deliver the Transfer Documents and take all other actions required by PGT or the terms of the tariffs applicable to the Assigned Capacity in order to transfer and permanently release the Assigned Capacity from ENA to Calpine effective on the Commencement Date.

 2.5 Capacity Release Procedures.
 ENA and Calpine shall commence the procedures and posting required to effectuate the permanent capacity release no later than ten (10) days after Calpine’s receipt of notice from ENA to proceed with the capacity release transactions specified in Section 2.1 of this Agreement.
 Calpine and ENA shall follow the procedures set forth in PGT’s tariff, including without limitation, all bid or notice deadlines, as they are required to be met in order to transfer and permanently release the Assigned Capacity from ENA to Calpine effective on the Commencement Date.

 2.6 Regulatory.
-If a Regulatory Authority rules that the transfer of the Assigned Capacity, or any portion thereof pursuant hereto, is void or of no effect because of failure to comply with the laws or regulations applicable to such assignment, the Parties agree to immediately take all actions necessary to effectuate the capacity release of the Assigned Capacity in compliance with such laws and regulations, as long as the economic basis of this Agreement to the Parties is not materially altered.
+If a Regulatory Authority rules that the transfer of the Assigned Capacity, or any portion thereof pursuant hereto, is void or of no effect because of failure to comply with the laws or regulations applicable to such assignment, ENA and Calpine agree to immediately take all actions necessary to effectuate the capacity release of the Assigned Capacity in compliance with such laws and regulations, as long as the economic basis of this Agreement to the Parties is not materially altered.
 Such actions may include, without limiting the generality of the foregoing, ENA's causing the Assigned Capacity to be reposted on the PGT electronic bulletin board and Calpine’s rebidding for the Assigned Capacity after it has been reposted.
-If a Regulatory Authority rules that the transfer of any part of the Assigned Capacity is void or of no effect and the Parties are unable to resolve the issue that gave rise to the regulatory issue raised by the Regulatory Authority, the Parties agree that the Assigned Capacity shall be reassigned to ENA and any Party may terminate this Agreement with fifteen (15) days written notice to the other Parties.
+If a Regulatory Authority rules that the transfer of any part of the Assigned Capacity is void or of no effect and ENA and Calpine are unable to resolve the issue that gave rise to the regulatory issue raised by the Regulatory Authority, ENA and Calpine agree that the Assigned Capacity shall be reassigned to ENA and any Party may terminate this Agreement with fifteen (15) days written notice to the other Parties.

 article 7 transfer of canadian capacity

 3.1 Renewal.
-Prior to the expiration of the ANG Service and the NOVA Service, Calpine, at its option, shall notify ECC to exercise ECC’s rights of renewal for the Canadian Assigned Capacity under the ANG Service and the NOVA Service (the “Renewal Notification”).
+Prior to the expiration of the ANG Service and the NOVA Service, Calpine, at its option and subject to Section 5.1, may notify ECC in writing to exercise ECC’s rights of renewal for the Canadian Assigned Capacity under the ANG Service and the NOVA Service (the “Renewal Notification”).
 Upon ECC’s receipt of the Renewal Notification, ECC shall renew the term of the Canadian Assigned Capacity, in accordance with the then existing requirements of ANG and NOVA for the shorter of (i) a renewal term ending November 1, 2023, or (ii) the longest renewal term allowed by ANG’s and NOVA’s then existing tariffs.
-Notwithstanding anything to the contrary in this Agreement, ECC shall only exercise its right of renewal for the Canadian Assigned Capacity to the extent such renewal rights are then permitted.
+Notwithstanding anything to the contrary in this Agreement, ECC shall only be obligated to exercise its right of renewal for the Canadian Assigned Capacity to the extent such renewal rights are then permitted.